pdhopkins/ReinforcementAgile/README.md

 # CS 440 Fall 2024 - Project Reinforcement Learning for SWE
 ## Phil Hopkins
+### Requirements:
+Only Python 3 is required for this project.
+Every package used is included in the base Python3.
 ### Instructions:
 There are three Python scripts that are included.